Yoshinobu Takeda Shihan

 Today he is regarded as one of the greatest masters of Aikido.
 Takeda Shihan’s style is incredibly beautiful, dynamic and powerful, yet overwhelmingly soft and effortless.
 This unique combination of qualities has attracted and inspired students and Aikido dojos all over the world.

 Takeda Shihan is the director of Aikido Kenkyukai International (AKI), and is also a member of the Aikikai Board of Directors at Honbu Dojo in Tokyo.
+A recent interview with Takeda Shihan on the occasion of his promotion to 8th dan can be found here.

 The human spirit